Updated: Jul 30

 I ask you, how did no one point out this belly-laugh-provoking yadder?

-I put it to you that if you’re ever unsure - and with an unlimited freedom to dive into the worldwide web, why haven’t you double checked your grammar?
+I put it to you that if you’re ever unsure - and with unlimited freedom to dive into the worldwide web, why haven’t you double-checked your grammar?

-It's something that we all notice but don’t like to mention for fear of being the proverbial stuck up, over educated snob!
-It’s a little bit like (but on a far smaller scale), sending your kid to audition for the X-Factor when you're fully aware that they have the prowess of a pigeon and talent of a slug.
+It's something that we all notice but doesn’t like to mention for fear of being the proverbial stuck-up, over-educated snob!
+It’s a little bit like (but on a far smaller scale), sending your kid to audition for the X-Factor when you're fully aware that they have the prowess of a pigeon and the talent of a slug.

 Grammar is vital when showcasing your business.

-And if you’re still not sure, ask a copywriter to have a proofread of your work before it goes live.
+And if you’re still not sure, ask a copywriter to proofread your work before it goes live.
 They'll ensure that you're offering the right message to your potential clients, and not inviting them for a loaded bowel of chicken.

 Professionalism begins the moment someone starts reading your copy.

-Maybe us grammar-police are the afflicted and need to get out more.
-Or, maybe we simply want to cling on to our wonderful language and protect it from the ever increasing outbreak of LMFAO’s and ROFL’s.
+Maybe we grammar police are the afflicted and need to get out more.
+Or, maybe we simply want to cling on to our wonderful language and protect it from the ever-increasing outbreak of LMFAOs and ROFLs.